CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ### What does "bacteria objectives" mean?

 Bacteria objectives are standards set to protect public health by limiting the concentration of certain bacteria in recreational waters.
-These objectives are based on scientific studies that find relationships between bacteria levels in water and the risk of illness among recreational users.
+These objectives are based on studies that find relationships between bacteria levels in water and the risk of illness among recreational users.
 The objectives specify levels of indicator bacteria, such as E. coli and enterococcus, that correspond to a certain amount of risk.

 ### What bacteria objectives are used in this dashboard?